canorve/CluSex/README.md

 ```
 ./pysex.py ConfigFile ImageFile
 ```
-Where ConfigFile is the configuration parameters filename for pysex, and ImageFile is the image.
+Where ConfigFile is the configuration parameters filename for pysex, and ImageFile is *obviously* the image.

 #### Example of Configuration filename
 Check the *config.txt* file that comes with the code.
-This is displayed here:
+It is displayed here:

 \# params for first run of Sextractor
 \# run with low deblend number and high SNR